gsoules/MkDocs/digital-archive/docs/super-install-digital-archive.md

 Follow these steps to upload the Omeka Classic files to the web server.

--	Download the latest Omeka Classic release from <http://omeka.org/classic/download> as a zip file.
+-	Download the latest Omeka Classic release from <http://omeka.org/classic/download>
     As of 2/6/2020, the latest release was `omeka-2.7.1.zip`
--	From [cpanel] go to the `FILES` section and click on `File Manager`
+-	Go to [cpanel] and choose `File Manager`
 -   Navigate to the *parent* of the *installation folder*;
     -   If the parent is `public_html` go to `public_html`
     -   If the parent is a subdomain, go to the subdomain folder
         for example: `mysubdomain.avantlogic.net`
--   Click `Upload` in the top menu
--	Select or drag-in the zip file to begin uploading it
--   Wait for the upload to be 100% *and* for the progress bar to **turn green**
-    which can take a while for the ~16MB file
--   Click the `Go back` link at the bottom of the page to return to the parent folder
--   Verify that the zip file is there and if not, click `Reload` in the menu above the file list until the zip file appears
--	To extract the zip file, right click on the file name and choose `Extract`
+-   [Upload and extract the zip file](super-web-host.md#upload-and-extract-a-zip-file) into a new folder
--	Rename the resulting folder from the zip file name to `digitalarchive`
+-   Rename the new folder from the zip file's name to `digitalarchive`
--   You have now created the *installation folder* containing the Omeka files
--	Delete the zip file

 [cPanel]: super-web-host.md#cpanel